×

 When we asked people living in Ecuador what life is like and how people spend their time, they said:

 "Cuenca has a lot going for it as far as the arts.
 There are always free concerts that you can attend in the city.
 Art festivals, Choirs, Orchestras you name it.
 This is a very family oriented society and life revolves around the family.
 My local business colleagues are always spending time with their families on the weekends and we should learn from them.
 They have a wonderful network of family around them.
-Religious events are a time for parades, church and other activities," said one expat in Cuenca.
+Religious events are a time for parades, church and other activities," wrote one member in Cuenca.

 View More Answers